MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 The Virtual Machine Control Block (VMCB) contains core-specific information about the AMD virtual machine's state.
 It is split into two parts: the save state area and the control area.

 The save state area contains most of the guest state, including general purpose registers, control registers, and segment registers.
 The control area mostly consists of VM configuration options for the CPU core.
-I simply copied host register values to the save state area.
+Host register values are simply copied to the save state area in ForteVisor.

+picture here:

 ### MSR intercepts